haiwera-silk-cd/magento-devdocs/guides/v2.1/ui_comp_guide/components/ui-modal.md

 ## Overview

 The Modal {% glossarytooltip 9bcc648c-bd08-4feb-906d-1e24c4f2f422 %}UI component{% endglossarytooltip %} implements a secondary window that opens on top of the main window.
-It uses the [modal widget]({{ page.baseurl }}/javascript-dev-guide/widgets/widget_modal.html).
+It uses the [模态弹窗小工具]({{ page.baseurl }}/javascript-dev-guide/widgets/widget_modal.html).

 Similar to the widget's configuration, the component's configuration allows you to set the window type and the behavior of action buttons (including linking action buttons to methods of the other UI components).